-Shira is a beautiful Sable who has obviously already had a litter of pups!
-She was found as a stray but had a chip.
-When the shelter called the owners, they said they had kept the puppies and did not want Shira!!
+Shira is a beautiful Sable who was found as a stray but had a chip.
+When the shelter called the owners, they said Shira had a litter of puppies and they had kept the puppies and did not want Shira!!
 Evidently, they just let her loose and didn’t care!
 How can people do this?

 She is super-friendly to all the people she meets She rides well in the car and was a perfect passenger in our volunteer’s car when she was rescued.
 She likes to get out and go for walks and see the outside world.
 She will happily accompany you as your exercise partner.